Collective security: Theory

 Collective security can be understood as a security arrangement in which all states cooperate collectively to provide security for all by the actions of all against any states within the groups which might challenge the existing order by using force.
 That contrasts with self-help strategies of engaging in war for purely-immediate national interest.
 While collective security is possible, several prerequisites must be met for it to work.

 Collective security also contrasts with alliances by different ways.
-In a Ph.D dissertation by Andreatta, collective security is based on the perspective of all together in a group against any of them, rather than on unilateral idea of some against specific others.
+Collective security is based on the perspective of all together in a group against any of them, rather than on unilateral idea of some against specific others.
 Alliances have the form of two groups against each other, such as states A+B+C against states Y+Z; however, collective security takes the form of conducting one agreement between A+B+C+Y+Z against any of them.
-Moreover, it is also different from an alliance since collective security is made to focus on internal regulation required universal membership, but alliance is made to deter or reduce an outside threat as an exclusive institution.
+It is different from an alliance since collective security is made to focus on internal regulation required universal membership, but alliance is made to deter or reduce an outside threat as an exclusive institution.
 In an alliance, a state would see its allies as an absolute gain and its enemies as a relative gains without legal obligation.
 In contrast, collective security follows the case of neutrality, as the whole group is required to punish the aggressor in the hope for it not to violate general norms, which are beyond the states' control, rather than by their self-interest.
-The opposite of short-term interest in which allies fight against a common threat, collective security tends to use universal interests for global peace.
+The opposite of short-term interest where allies fight against a common threat, collective security tends to use universal interests for global peace.

-Sovereign nations eager to maintain the status quo willingly co-operate and accept a degree of vulnerability and, in some cases for minor nations, also accede to the interests of the chief contributing nations organising the collective security.
+Sovereign nations eager to maintain the status quo willingly co-operate and accept a degree of vulnerability and, in some cases for minor nations, also accede to the interests of the chief contributing nations organizing the collective security.
 It is achieved by setting up an international co-operative organisation under the auspices of international law, which gives rise to a form of international collective governance, despite being limited in scope and effectiveness.
 The collective security organisation then becomes an arena for diplomacy, the balance of power, and the exercise of soft power.
-The use of hard power by states, unless legitimised by the collective security organisation, is considered illegitimate, reprehensible, and necessitating remediation of some kind.
+The use of hard power by states, unless legitimized by the collective security organisation, is considered illegitimate, reprehensible, and necessitating remediation of some kind.
 The collective security organisation not only gives cheaper security but also may be the only practicable means of security for smaller nations against more powerful threatening neighbours without needing to join the camp of the nations that balance their neighbours.